sstroud01/docker-node-app-ShaneStroud/README.md

 ## Reflection Question
 **Answer the following question in the space below**: How does containerization with Docker differ from using virtual machines, and why might a development team choose Docker containers over VMs for deploying applications like the one you just containerized?
+Docker containers are lightweight and share the same operating system, which makes them start up fast and use fewer resources.
+Virtual machines each have their own full operating system, which makes them slower and larger.
+Developers use Docker because it’s easier to build, test, and run apps that work exactly the same on any computer or server.
+It also helps teams deploy updates quickly and avoid the “it works on my machine” problem.

 ## Application Requirements for Docker